bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 In Vertex class, renamed label to vert_label and removed the str() from self.label In Graph class changed the add_vertex method so that it calls the Vertex class instead of just set() Refactored add_edge so that it is accessing the edges of each vertex.
+Imported Graph class from graph into draw.py

+In Draw.py file, in the setup_graph_renderer method, replaced [vertex.label for vertex in self.vertex_list] with self.vertex_list.